-After the country mourned over the lives lost in the Charleston SC shooting in 2015 and again with the Texas shooting in November 2017, the laws and politics surrounding guns in churches and gun free zones were cast once again into the spotlight.
+After the country mourned the lives lost in the 2015 Charleston SC shooting and the Texas shooting in November 2017, laws and politics surrounding guns in churches and gun-free zones were cast once again into the spotlight.

 The Christian Argument for Firearm Self-Defense

 Briefly, consider two things from scripture that are consistent and repeated:

 First, God expects us to watch over his flock and be a “keeper” of our brother.
-It is each individual's duty to watch over and protect each of God's children.
+Each individual has to watch over and protect each of God's children.
 We are to defend His sheep and gather those who are scattered and watch over them.
 After all, “Greater love has no one than this that he lay down his life for his brothers.”
 (Psalm 23, Luke 12:37, John 15:13, Acts 20:28, Titus 1:8)